peter25316/peter25316.github.io/aboutme.md

 ### My History

-Before I decided to switch my major from Electrical Engineering to Computer Science, whoever I talked to, when the conversation reach the topic of coding, they always said computer were cool and stuff until you started learning how they work.
+Before I decided to switch my major from Electrical Engineering to Computer Science, whoever I talked to, whenever the conversation reach the topic of coding, they always said computer were cool and stuff until you started actually learning how they work.
 I thought that they were exagerrating and was I so right.
-One of the required class I had to take was Introduction to Programming and I fell in love with it.
+One of the required class I had to take was Introduction to Programming.
+I wrote my first "Hello World" and it piqued my interest.
 The idea of being able to create something and have it worked is always the most fascinating to me.
+Then I started doing more problem solving and I got hooked.
 The more I program the more I learn about how everything around me works.
 It is a great feeling to understand rather than to wonder (though wondering is great too because it motivates me to try to understand).

 ## Skills
 - **Exposured Programming Languages:** JavaScript, Matlab.